PiwnicaUwU/RPCommands/README.md

 is_enabled: true
 # Nothing important, additional logs (might not work)
 debug: false
-# Enable or disable the usage of HintServiceMeow (REQUIRES HSM TO BE LOCATED IN THE PLUGINS FOLDER).
-True = Use HSM, False = Use regular hint.
-use_h_s_m: true
 # The range of narrative commands (in meters).
 Players within this radius will receive messages related to the given command.
 me_range: 15
 do_range: 15